What this notice is about

 - See if you qualify for help from a Low Income Taxpayer Clinic.

-- If you can’t find what you need online, call the IRS number at the top of your notice or letter.
+- If you can’t find what you need online, call the IRS number on your notice or letter.
 If you didn’t receive a letter or notice, use telephone assistance.

 - If you can't resolve the penalty on your own, contact Taxpayer Advocate Service, an independent organization within IRS.